VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

 description: >
   A short summary of the virtual fighter squadron's history
 ---

+## February 2024
+ - CVW-7 transitions to the South Atlantic for combat deployment

+## January 2024
+ - CVW-7 holds carrier (re-)qualifications for all members.
+6 Traps required with average not less than 3.0.

 ## November 2023
- - VFA-136 arrived at Nellis for the workup exercises prior to the next deployment
+ - VFA-136 arrives at Nellis for the workup exercises prior to the next deployment

   {{% imgproc FlyInNellis.png Fit "800x450" %}}
   The skipper with Solid and Bambi - cleared for the overhead runway 3L.
   {{% /imgproc %}}